 The Poetic Edda Oxford World's ClassicsOUP Oxford #ad - She sees, coming up a second time, earth from the ocean, eternally green;the waterfalls plunge, an eagle soars above them, over the mountain hunting fish.
 After the terrible conflagration of Ragnarok, the earth rises serenely again from the ocean, and life is renewed.
 The one-eyed odin, red-bearded thor, the lovely goddesses, Sigurd the Dragon-Slayer, Brynhild the shield-maiden, and the giants who aretheir enemies walk beside the heroic Helgi, Loki the trickster, and the implacable Gudrun.

-Gods and Myths of Northern EuropePenguin #ad - Surveys the pre-Christian beliefs of the Scandinavian and Germanic peoples.
+Gods and Myths of Northern EuropePenguin #ad - Gods and Myths of Northern Europe #ad - Surveys the pre-Christian beliefs of the Scandinavian and Germanic peoples.
 Provides an introduction to this subject, giving basic outlines to the sagas and stories, and helps identify the charachter traits of not only the well known but also the lesser gods of the age.

 The Saga of the Volsungs: With the Saga of Ragnar Lothbrok Hackett ClassicsHackett Publishing Company, Inc. #ad - From the translator of the bestselling Poetic Edda Hackett, 2015 comes a gripping new rendering of two of the greatest sagas of Old Norse literature.
 Together the two sagas recount the story of seven generations of a single legendary heroic family and comprise our best source of traditional lore about its members—including, among others, Brynhild the Valkyrie, the dragon-slayer Sigurd, and the Viking chieftain Ragnar Lothbrok.